kltm/how-to-write-an-awesome-issue/README.md

 ## Just how am I supposed to write the follow-up to the user?

-While issues as confounding as the one above are rare, I have had actual examples of issues very much like this in trackers.
+While issues as confounding as the one above are rare, I have had to triage tickets very much like this.
 I think some may represent at some level a lack of understanding of how the tracker mechanism is used and viewed on the other side.
 In some cases, I think that the user may be more interested in venting frustration (which is understandable) and getting somebody to "fix it" than in spending effort on helping to remedy the situation.
 It is important to keep in mind that effort for collaboration/engagement is very important in public projects.

 For GO, we overload the trackers at some level and use them as a feedback forms, notebooks, and participation tools for the community,